xxwtiancai/Awesome-Video-Coding-Papers/README.md

 > 📚✍️ Contributions welcome!
 Submit a PR to add papers/datasets/tools.
 > *Let's build a comprehensive resource together!* 🚀

+> [!TIP!TIP]
+> 📚✍️ All original paper files and code files are available upon request.
+> Please feel free to email me at xiongweixiao@foxmail.com, and I will reply within 24 hours.
 ---

 ## Table of Contents